nothinux/certify/README.md

 Also, you can see information from certificate

-$ certify -show server.local.pem
+$ certify -read server.local.pem
-⚡️ Show certificate information with filename server.local.pem
+⚡️ Read certificate information from certificate with filename server.local.pem

 $ certify -connect google.com:443
 ⚡️ Show certificate information from remote host